 On this page, the user will find graphs that visualizes the GHG emission analysis for both diesel bus and electric bus.

 The first graph is a comparison chart of 2019 total GHG Emissions by diesel buses vs. BEBs.
-It is animated to show how the GHG emissions accumulated in 2019.
+It is animated to show how the GHG emissions accumulated month by month in 2019, indicated by the name of the month in the bottom right that keeps getting updated when the animation plays.
+The bars keep growing until they reach the accumulated totals in the year of 2019.
 The red bars represent diesel bus verses the blue bars represent BEBs.
 The bus model name is attached at the right end of each bar.